Fortyseven/News-Guardian/README.md

 * Chrome: https://chrome.google.com/webstore/detail/news-guardian/iinonikkakojeckpagjdodleifjdaeae

 ## About
-This is a new fork of Gag Reflex.
+This is a new fork of <a href="https://github.com/Fortyseven/GagReflex">Gag Reflex</a>.
 I gave up on updating Gag Reflex, but considering the state of the world right now, a tool like this is needed more than ever.
 However, I no longer have the time to invest in fixing bugs and providing support, so I have stripped it down to just the bare functionality.

 If you do not agree my domain selections, feel free to fork your own.
 Just give it a new name.
+However, I would strongly encourage you to add suggestions for new entries and revisions via <a href="https://github.com/Fortyseven/News-Guardian/issues">GitHub issue tickets</a> first, before going that route.

-What's currently going on:
+Differences between Gag Reflex and News Guardian:

 * All customization options have been removed.
 * Temporarily removed Reddit support.